mongodb/mongo-java-driver/driver-core/src/test/resources/transactions/README.rst

     - ``arguments``: Optional, the names and values of arguments.

     - ``result``: The return value from the operation, if any.
-If the operation is expected to return an error, the ``result`` has one of the following fields:
+If the operation is expected to return an error, the ``result`` has one or more of the following fields:

       - ``errorContains``: A substring of the expected error message.